objetos/q_p5fx/draw_quadrille/text_font.md

 'use strict';
 // Set a common cell length of 40 pixels for all quadrilles Quadrille.cellLength = 40;
-// Set a common cell text zoom of 0.8 Quadrille.textZoom = 0.8
+// Set a common cell text zoom of 0.8 for all quadrilles Quadrille.textZoom = 0.8
 let q1, q2;
 let notoFont;